bbenne10/website/projects/dwm.md

 [dwm](http://dwm.suckless.org/) is a fantastic window manager, but it is missing some functionality I like.
 This is my patched version of dwm which contains a non-trivial amount of patching.
 This version of dwm is based on a relatively old git pull, so all upstream changes are not rolled in.
-Patched I include:
+Patches I include:

 * draw status on all monitors
 * attachaside per window rule